mvanthoor/rustic/readme.md

 * My girlfriend.
 Even though she is not a programmer, nor particularly interested in computers, I could not have written this chess engine without her.
-Just the fact that she's around when times are not the best, would be enough in itself.
-Taking care of many things in and around the house frees up so much time for me that I wouldn't even have had the option of thinking about a project like this, let alone write it, had I still been a bachelor.
-In addition, she also helped in the development of the engine by listening to me blabbering about it, and then saying thigs
-  like: "Maybe I'm asking a stupid question, but...",which helped me to avoid some stupid mistake more than once.
+Just the fact that she's around when times are not the best, would be enough in itself, but she takes care of so much stuff in and around the house that without her, I wouldn't have even had the time to consider a project like this.
+In addition, she also helped in the development of the engine by listening to me blabbering about it, and then saying thigs like: "Maybe I'm asking a stupid question, but...",which helped me to avoid some stupid mistake more than once.

 Many people on the [Talkchess.com](http://talkchess.com/forum3/index.php) forum have provided insights and assistance that greatly helped in the